 The farmers market, which is usually held on Wednesday afternoons, are an excellent way to immerse yourself in the culture of the town.
 The Nimbin craft market is also worth a visit, and these are held toward the end of every month.

 Although there aren't a tonne of activities to do in the town, being transported back to the 70s and immersing yourself in the laid back nature of the city is why Nimbin is worth a visit.
 Walking the streets, engaging with the locals, and slowing down is what Nimbin is all about.

 If you are looking for a short break from city life, the Bunya Mountains is one of the top romantic getaways from Brisbane you'll find.
 Located just 2 hours away from the city, the Bunya Mountains will relax, destress, and reconnect you to your lover, nature, and yourself.

 There's no reception - only nature and waterfalls.
 This means you can switch off and enjoy yourself.
 Here, you'll find bird watching in abundance.
 Fireside evenings offer a romantic way to wind down with a glass of wine and cheese platter.

 While away from civilisation, I also recommend taking the time to stargaze.
 Just remember to keep an eye out for fireflies around at dusk as they're known to appear throughout the area.

 Fishers Lookout is the perfect spot to enjoy the views over the mountains.
 Sunset and sunrise are incredibly beautiful up here.

-Mount Tamborine, located in the Southern Queensland Hinterlands, is one of the most popular weekend trips from Brisbane city.
+Mount Tamborine, located in the Gold Coast Hinterland, is one of the most popular weekend getaways from Brisbane city.
 Here, you will find a destination suitable for year-round travellers, and it is only a 1-hour drive from the city.